-- 1. Familiarize yourself with this manual.

-- 2. Lock out incoming power to the power source to ensure that the pump will remain inoperative.

-- 3. Allow the pump to completely cool if overheated.

-- 4. Close the discharge valve (if used).
+- 1. Familiarize yourself with this manual. - 2.
+Lock out and tag out incoming power to the motor to ensure that the pump will remain inoperative. - 3.
+Allow the pump to completely cool if overheated. - 4.
+Drain the pump.

-- 5. Drain the pump.

 This pump is designed to handle nonvolatile non-flammable liquids containing specified entrained solids.
 Do not attempt to pump volatile, corrosive, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.